JacobSandin/koha-doc-translator/TRANSLATION_PROCESS.md

 - **Sends text to DeepL**: The text is sent to the DeepL translation service

-- **Applies the glossary**: The tool uses a special dictionary of Koha terms to ensure consistent translations
+- **Applies the glossaries**: The tool uses special dictionaries to ensure consistent translations:
+  - The main glossary (phrases.csv) ensures technical terms are translated consistently
+  - The reference glossary (ref_phrases.csv) ensures that internal document links are translated correctly

 - **Handles technical limitations**: If the DeepL service is busy or has temporary issues, the tool:
   - Waits and tries again